 - It’s stylish, in a classic way that transcends many cultures and borders.

 - It’s designer travel wear.
 And when you wear designer clothing, you usually pay a premium.

 Worried About the Fit?
 Or Just Not Liking What You Order?

 Don’t be.
 Anatomie offers free shipping and returns on all sales.
 They provide a pre-paid return label with your shipment, so it’s no hassle to do exchanges or returns.

 So I’m a convert.
 Although I wouldn’t have considered paying the asking price for this clothing when I first browsed the site, now that I’ve had a chance to try it, I’m strategically choosing some more pieces to complement my travel wardrobe.

 Anatomie is designer travel wear for women, and in marrying the practical needs of travel with the style requirements of the designer industry, Anatomie has found their niche.

-2014 Note: Since writing this post, I’ve purchased a large number of Anatomie pieces, such that now the vast majority of my travel wardrobe is made by Anatomie.
+2018 Note: Since writing this post, I’ve purchased a large number of Anatomie pieces (and received a few others for free), such that now the vast majority of my travel wardrobe is made by Anatomie.

 I received the above pieces of clothing for free, and there are some affiliate links in this post.
 But my almost-evangelical enthusiasm is 100% real; this stuff rocks!